cilogon/EmailVerificationEnroller/README.md

 These instructions assume you already have an enrollment flow configured using the standard email verification method.

-1. Select Configuration from the left naviation column.
+1. Select Configuration from the left navigation column.
 1. Select Message Templates.
 1. Click the "Add Message Template" link.
 1. Configure the Message Template.